 Everyoneâs fighting battles.
 Some wear theirs like badges; others tuck them deep inside, invisible to the world.

-- That super confident coworker?
-Might be battling anxiety behind the scenes.
+- That superconfident coworker?
+It’s possible that they are battling anxiety behind the scenes.

 - The friend whoâs always âthe funny oneâ?
-Could be masking depression with jokes.
+It’s possible that they are concealing their depression behind their jokes.

 The Danger of Stereotyping: When Your Brain Gets Lazy

 - âThey dress like that?
-Must believe this.â
+They must believe this.â

 - âThey look a certain way?
-Must act like this.â
+They must act like this.â

 The Ripple Effect: Your Judgment Doesnât Stay in a Bubble